Hammad-Tariq007/To-Do-List-Node/README.md

 - ➕ Add new tasks easily
 - ❌ Delete tasks by checking the box
 - 🛡 MongoDB-backed persistent storage
-- 🎨 Styled with CSS for a modern look
+- 🎨 Styled with CSS for a modern sleek look

 ---